olcf/olcf-user-docs/profiling/TAU.rst

 	MULTI__CUDA.Tesla_V100-SXM2-16GB.domain_d.active_cycles
 	MULTI__achieved_occupancy

+- There are many folders because the achieved occupancy is calculated with this formula
 	- Achieved_occupancy=CUDA.Tesla_V100-SXM2-16GB.domain_d.active_warps/CUDA.Tesla_V100-SXM2-16GB.domain_d.active_cycles

-- You can see the first windows that opens after you pack the profiling files and execute paraprof.
-You can see that the profiling data are not across all the processes, it depends if a routine (color) is executed across all of them or not.
+- You can see in the window with the profilinf data after you pack them and execute paraprof, the profiling data are not across all the processes, it depends if a routine (color) is executed across all of them or not based on the type of the rourine CPU/GPU

 .. image:: /images/cupti_main.png
    :align: center